 A small but significant proportion of Indians are HIV positive, including a number of children.
-Rebecca Jones visits Faith, an NGO in Jaipur that cares for children living with the disease.
+Journalist Rebecca Jones visits Faith, an NGO in Jaipur that cares for children living with the disease.

 I visited Faith Sansthan Aalingan Care Home in Jaipur, India on 11 November 2016 under the care and supervision of Dr. Narendra Jangid.
 Faith is a non governmental organisation (NGO) affiliated with global NGO arms around the child that houses and cares for children that are largely HIV positive.
 On our journey through the dusty and chaotic roads of the Rajasthani capital toward the centre I learned from Narendra that HIV is a proportionally small but significant problem in India, with an estimated 2.1 million Indians currently suffering with HIV.
 Like so much of the developing world it largely affects those from poorer communities and Rajasthan is particularly vulnerable due to the area being a hub for immigrants from other affected areas, many of whom find themselves working in the sex trade.

 Most of the children that come to Faith are orphans whose parents have sadly died from the disease and whose relatives are unable, or in some cases unwilling, to care for them.
 Currently there are 48 children under Faith’s care; 36 boys and 12 girls.
 As I learned later this disproportion may be explained by sex selection, skewed towards boys, which has been practiced (though illegal) in India for some years.